amunnezza/ISCDoc/appunti/cisco/comandiCliCisco.md

 %LINEPROTO-5-UPDOWN: Line protocol on Interface GigabitEthernet0/0, changed state to up
 ````

-3. Manually configure the speed and duplex on interfaces connected to other
+3. <mark style="background: #FFB8EBA6;">Manually configure the speed and duplex on interfaces connected to other
-    networking devices (not end hosts)
+    networking devices (not end hosts)</mark>

 4. Configure appropriate descriptions on each interface

-5. Disable interfaces which are not connected to other devices
+5 .#h/red  Disable interfaces which are not connected to other devices

 ```